Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/mack.md

 ### Mack's response

 Thanks for the feedback!
 I finally solidified what can be shared so I have a copy of all of the data in my repo and will make my code and the data frames created completely open as well.

+## Wilson

+- **One thing I like:** I like the idea of your analysis a lot, and I think the end result will be really interesting to see.

+- **One potential avenue for improvement:** It seems like you're in the middle of processing a bunch of different parts of your data and there's still not any possibility for analysis yet.
+Maybe it'd help to focus on a single aspect of your data at a time and get at least a few of those dataframes in a workable state to make sure that, if you're low on time, you can get at least some kind of analysis done?
+I'm not sure if you're really in danger of that or not, but just in case...

+- **One thing I learned:** I didn't know NLTK had a names corpus -- I'm not sure how I would have approached figuring out what gender names are, but that names corpus seems super helpful.